SilverRainZ/silverrainz.github.io/blog/sphinxnotes-comboroles.rst

 ==========

 Sphinx is a famous documentation generator used by a lot of Open Source communities.
-It uses reStructuredText (hereafter referred to as rST) as markup language by default.
+It uses reStructuredText (hereafter referred to rST) as markup language by default.

 Unlike Markdown, rST does not yet support `Nested Inline Markups`_, so text